Department of Animal and Food Sciences

 Animal Science Program

-Students majoring in animal science for the B.S. degree may choose to focus on one of five emphases: animal business, production, science, meat science, and meat science business.
+Students majoring in animal science for the B.S. degree may choose to focus on one of eight emphases: animal business, production, science, meat science, meat science business, equine production, equine science, and equine assisted therapy.
 In addition, the department also directs the preprofessional course preparation for veterinary medicine and the Equine Science Certificate Program.

 For students majoring in animal science, the business option prepares them for careers in all facets of livestock production and subsidiary support services by blending animal science with business and economics courses.
 The production option provides the latest scientific principles for efficient livestock production, marketing, and processing.
 The science option provides training in advanced basic sciences to prepare students for study towards an advanced degree.
 The meat science and meat science business options prepare students in meat processing, science, and safety.